 Deb Lawrence, President

 Before she had kids, Deb taught high-school home economics, earned a master's degree in Family Studies, and coordinated the education department at a small liberal arts college.
 Deb began teaching childbirth classes in January 1996.
 By 1999, students were asking her to be their doula.
 She began supporting births, and got further training and DONA certification.
 She is honored to have supported around 400 births, so far.
 She was a founding member and treasurer for a Chicago-area doula networking organization.
-She has 3 young adult daughters.
+She has 3 young adult children.

 Dorene Vaughn, Social Media Coordinator